CallumBeaney/blogge/content/blog/christmasCard.md

 A pal recently sent this: 15 lines of code for setting up an HTTP client [on the back of a metal business card](https://www.reddit.com/r/tinycode/comments/kvuoqj/wrote_an_http_client_in_python_that_can_fit_on_a/).

 I guess a small part of the joke in American Psycho's [business card scene](https://www.youtube.com/watch?v=aZVkW9p-cCU) is that the cards themselves have bad design (poor spacing, typos, distracting textures etc), yet they care about them so much.
-Most business cards I pick up at trade fairs are contrariwise the most perfunctory things, totally discardable.
-A good execution of the below genre of card isn't _bad_, but wouldn't it be better to receive something more like the above card, a curio to keep for its own merit?
+Most business cards I pick up at trade fairs are contrariwise perfunctory discardable things.
+A good execution of the below genre of card isn't _bad_, but wouldn't it be better to be given something more like the above card, a curio to keep for its own cuteness?

 <br>
 {{ image(src="https://external-preview.redd.it/mk8leSSX4tYcql92G51e8K1cwnKsgqqPPHQsmNu8cn0.jpg?auto=webp&s=4e7cd63c8fdffeb459a1b12cf50483911b6b93f9", position="left" style="width: 100vh;") }}
 <br>

-With the exception of hand-made ones, I really dislike most birthday and Christmas cards.
-Receiving an overpriced piece of card stock with a bad joke printed on it, with my name at the top of the pre-printed text template and theirs at the bottom, is the sort of impersonal behaviour American Psycho mocks yuppies for.
+With the exception of hand-made ones, or ones containing real content, birthday and Christmas cards kind of give me a bad impression.
+Receiving an overpriced piece of card stock with a bad joke printed on it, with my name at the top of a pre-printed text template and theirs at the bottom, is the sort of impersonal behaviour American Psycho mocks yuppies for.

-I decided to try making something whose novelty would work in both these contexts, functioning as "fun propaganda" in tech (job market is Bad), but also able to function (as intended) as a sincere & friendly mini-gift to friends, even ones not much into coding.
+So, I decided to try making something whose novelty would work in both these contexts, functioning as "fun propaganda" in tech (job market is Bad), but also able to function (as intended) as a sincere & friendly mini-gift to friends, even ones not much into coding.

 ```
     #  #